shivanirathore24/Learn-ReactJS/Movie App/README.md

    - Using the styles object whenever constructing a className is compulsory.
    - Only allows usage of camelCase CSS class names.

+### Navbar Module
+1. Created 'Navbar.module.css' file -> Creating a this file allows you to encapsulate the styles specifically for the Navbar component.
+This prevents the styles from affecting other components and avoids naming conflicts in your CSS.
+It ensures that your styles are modular, organized, and applied only where they are intended, making your codebase easier to maintain and scale.
+2. In Navbar.js -> In this React component, CSS Modules are used to apply styles in a scoped manner.
+The Navbar.module.css file is imported as styles, turning each CSS class into a property of the styles object.
+When applying styles, you reference these properties (e.g., styles.nav), ensuring the styles are unique to this component and won't interfere with styles in other parts of the application.
+This approach keeps the CSS modular and organized